 Our initiative first started near the end of 1977 by a group of young Chinese Catholics from Toronto and Windsor, with the help of Rev. Bob Seguin.
-It started off as a summer conference called the Eastern Canada Chinese Catholic Community Conference (the “ECCCC”) with the intention to give young Chinese Catholics, especially students in Canada, an opportunity to get together for spiritual growth.
-The first ECCCC was held at Our Lady Queen of Apostles Renewal Centre in Mississauga, Ontario.
+It started off as a summer conference called the Eastern Canada Chinese Catholic Community Conference (the “ECCCLC”) with the intention to give young Chinese Catholics, especially students in Canada, an opportunity to get together for spiritual growth.
+The first ECCCLC was held at Our Lady Queen of Apostles Renewal Centre in Mississauga, Ontario.
 It was extremely successful and brought tremendous encouragement to young Catholics.
 It was then decided that ECCCC should be run every year.
 Since then, participants have come from many areas, including Waterloo, London, Kingston, Guelph, Greater Toronto, Ottawa and Montreal, taking turns to share the administrative responsibilities.

 In 1983, the name ECCCC was changed from a “Summer Conference” to “Living Camp”, which signifies – ‘daily living nature’ of our event – the importance for perseverance to live out our faith in our daily lives and reflects the livelier nature of the event to profess our faith.

 Ever since 1977, ECCCLC has been an annual cross-parishes event created by youth for youth.

 According to the old handbooks, the following set of objectives was used from 1978 (the 2nd Living Camp) until 1990 (the 14th Living Camp):

 - To promote spiritual growth through dialectic and spiritual sharing

 - To bring both Christians and non-Christians closer to God’s love and truth

 - To contribute to an experience of a living Christian Community